 This is wholly unacceptable, which is why I proudly cosponsored and voted for H.J.Res.
 40, which President Trump signed into law on February 28, 2017.
 This joint resolution nullifies the Social Security Administration’s rule.

 To ensure that our nation’s veterans are protected against similar overreaches by the Department of Veterans Affairs (VA), I introduced H.R.
 1181, the Veterans 2nd Amendment Protection Act.
 This bill would end the current practice of the VA declaring veterans as “mentally incompetent” and submitting their information to the NICS simply because the veteran has been appointed a fiduciary.
+This legislation passed the House by a vote of 240 to 175 on March 16, 2017 and awaits consideration in the Senate.

 We can all agree someone who has severe mental problems should not be allowed to have a gun, but in this country we are entitled to due process.
 No American citizen should be stripped of their rights without their day in court, and I will continue to support commonsense legislation that protects Americans’ rights.